csllc/cs-modbus/readme.md

 ## Installation
-Install nodejs for your platform (http://nodejs.org)
+Install nodejs for your platform (http://nodejs.org) This will make the `node` and `npm` executables available.

+Create a new folder and navigate there in a command prompt.

-Add the module to your nodejs project
+Add the MODBUS module to your nodejs project
 `npm install csllc/cs-modbus.git`

 If you intend to use a serial-port based MODBUS connection, you need `npm install serialport`

-The examples in ./node_modules/cs-modbus/examples may be helpful.

 ## Basic Use
+Create a new file (demo.js) in your project folder and insert the following into it:

 ```
 // Include the module